 OVERVIEW

-The mission of the Center for In Vivo Imaging and Therapeutics (CIVIT) is to facilitates the use of cutting-edge imaging and image-guided therapy technologies to advance the research of St. Jude investigators.
-The CIVIT is staffed by PhD-level scientists for consultation and experimental design and highly skilled Research Technologists to provide imaging, surgery, and preclinical therapeutic services.
+The Center for In Vivo Imaging and Therapeutics (CIVIT) is staffed by PhD-level scientists, available for consultation and experimental design, and highly skilled research technologists who provide imaging, surgery, and preclinical therapeutic services.
+Preclinical imaging modalities include magnetic resonance imaging (MRI), micro-computed tomography (µCT), positron emission tomography (PET), bioluminescence imaging (BLI), high resolution ultrasound (US), intravital multiphoton microscopy, and image-guided radiation therapy (IGRT).
 Imaging (MRI, PET/CT, BLI, US, intravital microscopy) and surgical procedures are conducted within a barrier housing facility, facilitating studies utilizing severely immunocompromised models.

 Biorepository Overview